quantiota/AI-Agent-Host/claude-code/chat-history/README.md

 ### Strategic Impact

-**For QuestDB Partnership**: Working demonstration of "Conversation as Telemetry Data" using QuestDB's time-series capabilities
+**For QuestDB**: Working demonstration of "Conversation as Telemetry Data" using QuestDB's time-series capabilities

 **For AI Industry**: Demonstrates a solution to the "AI memory problem" through infrastructure rather than model changes